+Resume

-Resume June 2000
+June 2004

 From 1957 through 1998, Mr. Plant practiced law in New York City with Fish & Neave.
-Since retiring from Fish & Neave, he has been serving as a mediator, arbitrator, and teacher.
+Since retiring from Fish & Neave, he has been serving as a mediator, arbitrator, special master, and teacher.

 Mr. Plant holds degrees in engineering and law from Cornell University.
-He is a member of the bars of New York, the United States Supreme Court, various United States federal courts, and the United States Patent and Trademark Office.
+He is a member of the bars of New York, the United States Supreme Court, various United States courts of appeals and district courts, and the United States Patent and Trademark Office.